opendevstack/ods-quickstarters/release-manager/files/README.md

 #### Repository Type: ods-library (EXPERIMENTAL feature)

 This type designates ODS components designed for _library components_.
-Such components are only build in dev (WIP and assemble mode), and are needed for other components to be built.
+Such components are only build in dev (WIP and assemble mode), and not promoted to qa nor prod.

 ### Automated Resolution of Repository Git URL